ncatlab/nlab-content/pages/5059.md

 <img src="https://dl.dropboxusercontent.com/u/12630719/BraneBouquet.JPG" alt="the brane bouquet" width="900" />

 Each item in this bouquet denotes a [[super L-infinity algebra]] and each arrow denotes an [[L-infinity extension]] classified by a cocycle which encodes the GS-WZW term of the brane named by the domain of the arrow.
+Moreover, arrows pass exactly from one brane species to the brane species that may end on the former.

 In ([Fiorenza-Sati-Schreiber 13](#FiorenzaSatiSchreiber13)) it is shown that all these [[super L-infinity algebras]] [[Lie integration|Lie integrate]] to [[smooth super-n-groups]], and all the cocycles [[Lie integration|Lie integrate]] to [[Super Gerbes|super-gerbes]] on these, such that the induced [[volume holonomy]] is the relevant generalized GS-WZW term.
 For detailed exposition see at _[[schreiber:Structure Theory for Higher WZW Terms]]_.